15 Warning Signs It’s Time to Cease All Contact With Someone

 Getty Images/iStockphoto

-A bit of personal growth is normal, but if someone’s constantly trying to mould you into their ideal version, that’s not cool.
-You should be appreciated for who you are, not who they want you to be.
-If they can’t accept you as is, maybe it’s time to find someone who will.
+A bit of personal growth is a good thing, but if someone is constantly trying to mould you into their ideal version, they don’t actually like you—they like the idea of you.
+You should be appreciated for who you are right now, not for who they think they can turn you into.
+If they can’t accept you as you are, it’s time to find people who will.

 13. Your other relationships are suffering because of them.